Silent Contest

-The Chinese Communist Party-owned tabloid Global Times claimed the film represented the views of nationalistic Chinese military academics; however, Western academics dispute this, arguing that the film accurately represented the Chinese government's party line.
+The Global Times stated the film represented the views of nationalistic Chinese academics; however, American officials dispute this, arguing that the film accurately represented the Chinese government's party line.
 The film is interspersed with narration that drives the explanation of the U.S. plot.
 It first circulated among military enthusiasts and Internet users in China in October 2013.

 U.S.-led conspiracy

 The central thesis of the documentary is that the United States is engaged in a global conspiracy to hold China back, hamper its development, and ultimately topple the Chinese Communist Party using the doctrine of "peaceful evolution."

 Among the alleged tactics that Washington seeks to use against China are military-to-military exchanges and communications during times of crisis, which the leaders of both countries have publicly advocated.

-“We have to take careful precaution and look out for the smallest detail, and build a strong political and ideological line of defense,” says General Wang Xibin, the president of National Defense University, in the documentary.
+"We have to take careful precaution and look out for the smallest detail, and build a strong political and ideological line of defense," says General Wang Xibin, the president of National Defense University, in the documentary.

 There are a range of key tools that the United States is said to use to carry out this scheme: Political infiltration, cultural infiltration, change of public opinion, ideological infiltration, organizational infiltration, political interference, and social infiltration.

-Western support for leaders of Chinese minorities, such as the Tibetan spiritual leader Dalai Lama, and the Uyghur dissident Rebiya Kadeer, are also singled out as problematic.
+US-backed separatism, such as Dalai Lama, and the Uyghur Rebiya Kadeer, are also singled out as problematic.